Women in the Sasanian Empire: Military

+helmet.
+This helmet has been linked with Sassanian infantry, but may have been used by the Savaran as well.
+She has a shirt of mail beneath her tunic extending to just above her knees.
+Her red trousers are of the tight-fitting “Persian” style.
+The soft leather riding boots she is wearing are still in use among certain tribes of Lurs in western Iran.

 Royal women: Sasanian harem

 The Sassanian emperors had one chief consort, who was the mother of the heir to the throne, as well as several wives of lower rank and concubines, all of whom accompanied him on travels, even on campaigns.
 Five titles are attested for royal women: “royal princess” (duxšy, duxt); “Lady” (bānūg); “Queen” (bānbišn); “Queen of the Empire” ([Ērān]šahr bānbišn) and “Queen of Queens” (bānbišnān bānbišn).
 The rank of these titles has been the matter of debate and it appears that their status varied depending on circumstances and that the highest female rank was not necessarily borne by the chief wife, but could be held by a daughter or a sister.
 The Sasanian harem was supervised by eunuchs and also had female singers and musicians.

 According to Sasanian legend, of all the Persian kings, Khosrow II was the most extravagant in his hedonism.
 He searched his realm to find the most beautiful girls, and it was rumored that about 3,000 of them were kept in his harem.
 This practice was widely condemned by the public, who abhorred of him keeping those girls in seclusion and denying them the benefit of marriage and progeny, and it was counted as the fourth of the eight crimes for which he was later tried and executed.
 Khosrow himself claimed that he sent his favorite wife Shirin every year to offer them a possibility of leaving his harem with a dowry for marriage, but that their luxurious lifestyle always prompted them to refuse his offer.